mxlu00/mxlu00.github.io/_posts/reflections/2025-02-24-gender-identity.md

 - a person's gender is associated with many of their learned behaviours ("gender performativity"), including things like the clothes and hairstyles they wear and the words they use to describe themselves.
 - a person's gender is associated with societal expectations and limits, such as roles like leaders, priests and servants.

-(the next and final sections are incomplete and contain unfinished and/or unorganised thoughts.)
+perhaps, one could say gender is the word we invented for all the non-physical associations we have with sexes. it's very much a concept that exists inside of human cultures.

 # binary?
 humans love inventing boxes to put things in! of course, pattern recognition is a strength of our amazing brains, even though its origin is the fundamental weakness that we can't think about countless things. thinking, speaking, and ultimately getting through the day would be impossible without inventing boxes.

-reading the above ideas carefully, not one of them **really** has a specific number of options. there is no limit to the ways people ultimately are all different from each other. all of the ideas are also different from each other and don't always align. obviously *something* exists that differs between people, that's how babies are made. indeed it takes exactly two different people to have a baby. (*logically* this only means a pair of people who have a baby have a pair of different sexes: it doesn't mean there are a total of two sexes because it doesn't mean all the different pairs of people have the same two sexes, and it also doesn't mean anything about the sex of anyone who doesn't have a baby.) in seemingly all cultures, gender exists as a concept associated with sex (i.e. sexees have associated societal roles, behaviours, and feelings), and people have [invented classifications of sex and gender](https://www.britannica.com/list/6-cultures-that-recognize-more-than-two-genders) based on at least two of them (the "binary" genders), and presumably this fact is the origin of that.
+reading the above ideas carefully, not one of them **really** has a specific number of options. there is no limit to the ways people ultimately are all different from each other. all of the ideas are also different from each other and don't always align.

+obviously *something* exists that differs between people, that's how babies are made. indeed it takes exactly two different people to have a baby. (*logically* this only means a pair of people who have a baby have a pair of different sexes: it doesn't mean there are a total of two sexes because it doesn't mean all the different pairs of people have the same two sexes, and it also doesn't mean anything about the sex of anyone who doesn't have a baby.) in seemingly all cultures, people have invented classifications of sex and gender based on at least two of them: presumably, this fact is the origin of that.
-a system of only two boxes (binary sex and binary gender) is used in western culture. ultimately these boxes are not reality, and interpreting them that way is flat out incorrect. we use the term "intersex" for the people who can't be recognised as either binary sex (up to 2% of people, according to a study), while non-binary genders just use the term non-binary (0.34% of people didn't select a binary gender in the most recent English census).

-(this feeling is "real" enough that it has been seen on brain scans: when seeing themselves or someone else, their brain activity is different when they recognise/relate compared to when they don't.)

-(being perceived incorrectly (misgendered) is usually associated with severe distress (dysphoria).)

-assuming a particular person with an unknown number of arms has two arms is very different from making universal assertions that people who don't have two arms don't exist (and this is still very different from making it illegal or impossible for them to live with the very real things that means for them).
+while binary gender (the system of exactly two boxes) is used in many cultures, including western cultures and the cultures dominated and colonised by western cultures, [other boxes are available](https://www.britannica.com/list/6-cultures-that-recognize-more-than-two-genders).

+although boxes are not reality, they certainly are based on real patterns. for the vast majority of people, their sex fits neatly into one of two boxes and their gender fits neatly into one of two boxes. in the west, we use the term "intersex" for any person whose sex doesn't fit in the box of either binary sex, while non-binary genders get the term non-binary. (there is a fairly major difference between these two things: someone's body not fitting into a box is something a test can show or a doctor can tell them, while their gender not fitting into a box is much more of a personal journey and something they have to think about to understand.)

+(the next and final sections are incomplete and contain unfinished and/or unorganised thoughts.)

 # transgender
 we live in a society. sex and gender are so universally and deeply associated that many of us have fully internalised the idea these are many aspects of a single strict binary classification where the words "sex" and "gender" are synonyms. in particular, sex and gender are not only assumed, but they're also assumed to match.

 sex is really a less common word to use and even academics might say things like "physical gender presentation" instead.

+these are things that **it is ok** not to know!

+assuming a particular person with an unknown number of arms has two arms is very different from making universal assertions that people who don’t have two arms don’t exist (and this is still very different from making it illegal or impossible for them to live with the very real things that means for them).

+assuming a random person with an unknown number of arms has two arms is usually sensible; making universal assertions that people who don't have two arms don't exist is incorrect; having "i have two arms" written on all ID documents regardless of whether it is true or not is degrading; and this is all still very different from making it illegal or impossible for the real people who don't have two arms to live with the real things that means for them. even though saying some people don't exist is obviously just incorrect, it isn't a stupid thing that normal people can ignore, it's the only reasoning governments can use to justify not giving them rights.

 a point that occurs to me is that a question of existence or possibility is definitively answered by a single example. there's still a question of what words to use for this thing. perhaps some would be more comfortable with the idea of gender being something not associated with sex, and e.g. a word other than 'woman' being used for people with a certain gender. but this isn't the society we live in. sex and gender are strrongly associatted.

+(this feeling is "real" enough that it has been seen on brain scans: when seeing themselves or someone else, their brain activity is different when they recognise/relate compared to when they don't.)

+(being perceived incorrectly (misgendered) is usually associated with severe distress (dysphoria).)

 what does it mean to recognise someone's real gender? why are people with different genders treated differently anyway? why is there segregation of bathrooms and sports? should gender be seen as something different from physical sex? can it?